 - Couples therapy

-We host MD and PhD trainees in all phases of academic development to include undergraduate, graduate, practicum, internship, and post-doctoral training experiences.
+We host and train MD, PhD, and RN trainees in all phases of academic development to include undergraduate, graduate, practicum, internship, and post-doctoral training experiences.